Fingar/ShaderGraphEnhancements/README.md

 For full list of the Add Node-hotkeys, check:
 **Tools → Shader Graph Enhancements**

+PS: The whole Register/Get node stuff makes the editor reeeeeally slow after a while, so its not as smooth as Amplify Shader Graph.

 # Original documentation from Shader Graph Variables